drduh/macOS-Security-and-Privacy-Guide/README.md

 >
 > The lack of configurability is the key issue.
 Apple could have introduced secure boot and firmware protection without making it require network access, without making verification linked to device-unique IDs and without introducing an enormous amount of potentially exploitable code to protect against a much smaller, but highly exploitable codebase, while running on a coprocessor with a highly privileged position on the board which gives immense power to an adversary with manufacturer compliance for targeted attacks.
 >
-> This is an ongoing concern and in the worst case scenario could potentially represent the end of macs as independent, end-user controllable and relatively secure systems appropriate for sensitive environments with strict network and security policies.
+> This is an ongoing concern and in the worst case scenario could potentially represent the end of Macs as independent, end-user controllable and relatively secure systems appropriate for sensitive environments with strict network and security policies.

 From [iOS, The Future Of macOS, Freedom, Security And Privacy In An Increasingly Hostile Global Environment](https://gist.github.com/iosecure/357e724811fe04167332ef54e736670d).